pvdz/zeparser3/tests/testcases/classes/star/star_star_start.md

 `````
 throws: Parser error!
-  Encountered `**` in a position where expecting to parse a class member
+  Unexpected token, wanted to parse a start of a property in an object literal/pattern

 class A {**f(){}}
          ^------- error